mathandley/fitplot/README.md

 | Software | gawk 4.2.0, gnuplot 5.2 patchlevel 2, other built-in tools e.g., sed, cat etc. |

 # How do you use it?
-(1) Export an *Activities* report from https://www.fitbit.com/export/user/data *as a csv*:
+(1) Export an Activities report from https://www.fitbit.com/export/user/data as a csv.
+You can export up to 31 days of data at any one time.
+Selecting "Last month" is, therefore, a good place to start:

 <img src="Images/export.png" width="700">

-(2) Execute fitplot on the downloaded csv file like so:
+(2) Execute fitplot on the downloaded csv file:

 ```bash
 ./fitplot fitbit_export_20180212.csv